Yashpandey4/CellPhoneTracker/README.md

 * Continue like this till we reach all the way down to a leaf of the routing map.
 This leaf is a base station b0.
 The central server sends b0 to b along with the path in the routing map from b to b_0.

+### Final Thoughts and notes
+I thoroughly enjoyed working on this project and implementing it.
+I thank Dr Amitabha Bagchi for having given me this opportunity of working on this project.
+A full description of the project methods and functions can be found in the file labelled 'problem statement'.